chaskiq/chaskiq/app/services/message_apis/README.md

 To find your `CHASKIQ_APPSTORE_KEY` go to the appstore.chaskiq.io site.

 Developing and managing Chaskiq plugins is a great way to extend the functionality of your Chaskiq application and provide additional value to your users.
 By following these guidelines, you can ensure that your plugins are high-quality, reliable, and easy to use.
 Happy coding!

+## Local development

+Chaskiq will have some built in plugins if you want to download the chaskiq catalog you will need the CHASKIQ_APPSTORE_KEY, in order to get the plugins run this command:

+`rails packages:download`

+The command above will download the plungin information and will store that in the `plugins` table, those record will have a corresponding AppPackage association.

+In order to get the plugin files installed on your Chaskiq instance run the following command:

+`rails packages:install`

+The command above will load the data from the `Plugin` and save those in the filesystem on app/services/message_apis/{PLUGIN}

+If you are developing a local plugin that exists on the catalog then your plugin could be overriden by the installation.
+In order to avoid that you can froze a plugin by doing:

+`bundle exec rails packages:unfreeze['Zapier']`

+the command above will mark the app package as frozen and then it will only use your local copy of the plugin wihout modifying the plugin files on the `packages:download` or `packages:install` commands.

+## Deployment

+When you deploy the application the plugins will be installed automatically.
+If you need to froze plugins on the remote server you will need to run the froze command on the server.

+The plugins will be copied to the FileSystem each time the app is started if you want to skip that process ypi will need to add the following ENV var:

+`DISABLE_AUTOLOAD_APPSTORE=true`